SaintClair33/terraform-aws-ec2-instance-tests-mr/README.md

 # terraform-aws-ec2-instance-tests-{your-initials}
-# adding comment to trigger test
+# adding comment to trigger test and one more time

 A Terraform module for creating EC2 instances with integration tests.